 Authors: Please add the names of the people who will say these lines.
 In addition, you or the videograhper should update the Interview Summary.

-Jörn Emmerich: While attempting this procedure, it is important to remember that although the annotation procedure is time consuming, it is the key for achieving the desired accuracy of the cell identification.
+Thomas Glatzel: While attempting this procedure, it is important to remember that although the annotation procedure is time consuming, it is the key for achieving the desired accuracy of the cell identification.

 INTERVIEW: Named talent making the above statement in an interview-style shot, looking slightly off-camera